Deepika Reddy

 Deepika Reddy is an Indian classical dancer, choreographer and dance teacher from Telangana.
 She is an exponent in Kuchipudi art form.
 She received the Sangeet Natak Akademi Award for Kuchipudi in 2017.
+She has also been awarded the Padma Shri by the Government of India in 2026.

 She served as the Chairperson of Telangana State Sangeet Natak Akademi from July 2022 to December 2023.

 Biography

 Deepika Reddy was born on 15 September 1965, in Hyderabad, Telangana, India.
 Her father, V.R.
 Reddy, was Additional Solicitor General of India, Advocate General, composite Andhra Pradesh, and chairman, Bar Council of India before his retirement.
 Her mother, Radhika Reddy, was a classical dancer who played the lead role in the ballet Chitrangada for the inauguration of Ravindra Bharathi in 1961.
 Her grandfather, Nukala Ramachandra Reddy, was a freedom fighter and served as a four-time cabinet minister of composite Andhra Pradesh.

 Deepika Reddy married Shyamgopal Reddy, an industrialist.
 They have twin children.
 The daughter is a Kuchipudi dancer and performs in the country and abroad.